 - Example 1: A native Redis cluster is used to store 100 GB of data.
 The queries per

-second (QPS) at peak hours is less than 20,000 and 80% of the data is not frequently
+second (QPS) at peak hours are less than 20,000, and 80% of the data is not frequently

-In this case, you can use a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair) that has 32 GB memory and 128 GB disk capacity.
+In this case, you can use a hybrid-storage instance of the ApsaraDB for Redis Enhanced Edition (Tair) that has 32 GB memory and 128 GB storage.
 This saves about 70 GB of memory resources and reduces storage costs by more than 50%.